ptiwari/DigitRecognition/README.md

 # DigitRecognition
 This package come with the trained and saved model.
-If you just want to try, use following command: python inference.py
+If you just want to try, use following command:<br/>
+python inference.py
 This will load the default training model saved in mnist-model.h5, and predict the label of img_1.jpg file.
 After predicting the label, the inference plot the image.
 The image is displayed for 2 seconds and automatically closes.